S3BASTI3N/DomoticaInterface/readme.md

 ##### General

-- The app should support simple on/off devices, rgb lights and on/off switches.
+- The app should support simple on/off devices and on/off switches.

 - A light should have the following properties: id, room, status (on/off), name.
-- A RGB lights should have the following properties: id, room, red, green, blue, intensity, name.
 - A switch should have the following properties: id, room, status (on/off), name.

-- The app should allow the user to provide credentials which allow the app to access an online database which contains all available devices of the corresponding user.

-- The app should allow push notifications from the server when the state of a device is altered.

 ##### Display mode